Support when you have pain

 You may have a specialist palliative care nurse you can talk to.
 These nurses are trained in cancer and pain care and will be able to offer some good advice.
 If you are in a hospice, there may be counsellors that you can talk to.
 Your GP may be another good source of help and support.

 If you have chronic pain, it can really help to see a doctor trained in psychological medicine.
 This may be a psychologist or a psychiatrist.
-Don't feel that your doctor thinks you are over reacting if they suggest this to you.
+Don't feel that your doctor thinks you are over reacting if they suggest this to you, or that they think your pain is not real.
 It is not unusual for people with cancer or chronic pain to see these specialists.
 They may help you feel more in control of the situation and better able to cope.
 A psychiatrist may prescribe some anti depressants for you.
 Again don't feel worried that this is a sign that you are over reacting.
 Anti depressants can stop the body making chemicals that increase pain.
 Anti depressants can also directly treat nerve pain.

 Some people may feel more comfortable speaking to a religious adviser, such as a hospital chaplain or a leader in their own faith.
 Hospital social workers can be a big support in helping you sort out worrying practical issues, financial problems, or getting help at home.

 The main thing is that you don't feel alone.
 Even if you don't have close family and friends around to help you, other people can help.
 Let your specialist nurse or doctor know if you need support.